Helpful habit of getting around to use a project management tool

 Project management tools streamline the processes to be taken care of within a structured environment.
 You can easily track the progress, see how your team is performing and make predictions on delivery.
 Calendars, task managers, Kanban boards and even graph visualisations to see how human-resource is moving.

-Even if there’s a total difference compared to your favorite one, your willingness to explore the change will gift you something even more valuable, because project management tools cannot become successful unless and until they compete with the existing successful ones.
+Even if there’s a total difference compared to your favorite one, your willingness to explore the change will reward you with something even more valuable, because project management tools cannot become successful unless and until they compete with the existing successful ones.